-Peter Boyle, a lookout on the steamer Petoskey, was drowned in attempting to rescue a woman who had been thrown into the water by the capsizing of the Eastland.
+Peter Boyle, a lookout on the steamer Petoskey, drowned while attempting to rescue a woman who had been thrown into the water by the capsizing of the Eastland.

-According to officers of the Petoskey, Boyle dived from one of the life boats while it was being lowered, and when it was still about fifteen feet from the water.
-He did not come to the surface, and it is not known whether he was clutched by one of the victims and held beneath the surface, or was stunned by striking some object.
+According to officers of the Petoskey, Boyle jumped from one of the lifeboats while it was being lowered and still about 15 feet from the water.
+He did not come to the surface, and it is not known whether he was clutched down by one of the victims and held beneath the surface, or struck some object.

 Copyright © South Haven Tribune

 reprinted with permission of South Haven Tribune

 See also Man of Aran by Bernard J. Byrne.